relsqui/story_threading/README.md

 * `"pronouns"` should be one of: "he" "she" or "they" (case insensitive)

 Each character is referred to by their index in this list.
 (The first character is 0, then 1, 2, etc.) When a scene contains a variable that corresponds to an integer value in the story, that value will be replaced by the appropriate character's name.
 Generic pronouns can also be added and will be replaced by the appropriate pronoun for the character; see "scenes" above.

+## Directory Structure
+The compile script will look for the following files in the directory you tell it to compile.
+See previous section for full descriptions of what each field means.

+## introduction and conclusion
+The content of these sections.
+They can be empty.

+## scenes/
+A subdirectory containing text files of scene information.
+The scene file names will be ignored.

+## vars.py
+A single python expression, representing the dictionary of other values: at a minimum, a story list, and optionally globals and/or characters.
+Here's an [example](UFO/vars.py) of the structure.

 ## Example
 The following story was generated from the [example chapter file](chapters/example.json) included in the repository.